New Jersey Child Custody Lawyers

 Determination of Legal or Residential Child Custody in New Jersey

 In determining whether joint legal or residential custody is appropriate, the Court must consider the factors enumerated in N.J.S.A.
 9:2-4: the parents’ ability to agree, communicate and cooperate in matters relating to the child; the parents’ willingness to accept custody and any history of unwillingness to allow parenting time not based on substantiated abuse; the interaction and relationship of the child with its parents and siblings; the history of domestic violence, if any; the safety of the child and the safety of either parent from physical abuse by the other parent; the preference of the child when of sufficient age and capacity to reason so as to form an intelligent decision; the needs of the child; the stability of the home environment offered; the quality and continuity of the child’s education; the fitness of the parents; the geographical proximity of the parents’ homes; the extent and quality of the time spent with the child prior to or subsequent to the separation; the parents’ employment responsibilities; and the age and number of the children.
 The Court also considers whether the child has bonded with both parents and, if so, if both parents are fit and willing to accept custody.
 The Court also considers whether there is potential for cooperation with each other regarding matters of child rearing.

 Even after the Court makes a determination as to legal and/or residential custody, a modification is warranted if it is in the best interests of the child.
 The paramount consideration in determining the child’s best interest is the safety, happiness, physical, mental and moral welfare of the child.

-The New Jersey family law attorneys at Lesnevich, Marzano-Lesnevich, Trigg, O’Cathain & O’Cathain, LLC are here to help if you, or someone important to you, has questions about children, joint custody, sole custody or parenting time.
+The New Jersey child custody lawyers, part of our team of family law attorneys at Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC are here to help if you, or someone important to you, has questions about child custody in New Jersey or parenting time.
 Call us at 201-488-1161.